quzeem91/Kiva-Loan-Part-1-Database-Set-Up-Normalization/README.md

 1. **Clean datasets**: Prepare and clean raw data in Excel.
 2. **Database schema creation**: Design the database structure in MySQL.
 3. **Data import**: Load the cleaned datasets into MySQL.
-4. **Normalization**: Normalize tables to eliminate redundancy and establish relationships.
+4. **Normalization**: Normalize tables( up to 3 NF) to eliminate redundancy and establish relationships.
 5. **ERD creation**: Generate an Entity-Relationship Diagram (ERD) to visualize the database structure.

 ## Project Deliverables